chbrown/mturk/README.md

 ## Development

-To render this site locally, run:

-    # bundle install # <-- only need to run this once
+Install build tools (only need to run this once):

+    bundle install

+Render the site locally:

     bundle exec jekyll serve --watch --incremental

 And then go to <http://localhost:4000>